 git push origin master

-this will prompt you for your pass phrase and upload your changes to OpenVT.
+this will prompt you for your pass phrase (or user name and password, for SSL) and upload your changes to OpenVT.
 If there is only one branch in your repository, you can skip the "origin master" options.
 On the other hand, if there are different branches, you can replace "master" with the branch to which you would like to push.
 Your modifications will now be accessible on OpenVT to anyone who has access to the project under consideration.